hallatore/MeshBlend-docs/Examples.md

 MeshBlend can be used to many different things.
 It's just a tool.
 You might find uses for it beyond those listed here 😎

+> [!NOTE]
+> Most of the things shown here are available in the [playable demo](https://drive.google.com/file/d/1BOzZkNZaa3oVsfl1yqchq9VoSyjKFb1F/view)!

 ## Landscape

 Make meshes feel part of the landscape